BIRSBiointegration/Hackathon/seqFISH/README.md

 ## Download

 All original and processed data and scripts used to pre-process are available on [Dropbox](https://www.dropbox.com/sh/avj4nrd4la5i88u/AACafWwBbE-xsLvOGDwRZDpYa?dl=0).
 The core processed data are described in the **Easy data** section below.
-Extra downloads options available on the spatial data bitbucket page (https://bitbucket.org/qzhu/smfish-hmrf/src/master/) The orginal scRNAseq count matrix can be downloaded from GEO: (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE71585)
+Extra downloads options available on the spatial data [bitbucket page](https://bitbucket.org/qzhu/smfish-hmrf/src/master/) The orginal scRNAseq count matrix can be downloaded from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE71585).

 ## Easy data